jsuesse/Mastermind/README.md

 Warning!
-Code might not work (yet), I made this project a while ago, just dumped it here for now.
+I made this project a while ago, just dumped it here for now.
+Code might not work (yet), because there are untested changes.
 Cleaning up later or maybe never.

 Beware of Spaghetti !!